CircleCI-Public/config-preview-sdk/docs/design-approach.md

 2. **Config as Data:** We use YAML because it provides a way to author a data structure with a reasonable balance between syntactic weight and expressiveness.

-> Having configuration be data rather than a programming language allows easy and reliable tooling for doing config syntax and schema validation, various static analysis and data tranformations that occur during the processing of your builds, and automated documentation with first-class metadata.
+> Having configuration be data rather than a programming language allows easy and reliable tooling for doing config syntax and schema validation, various static analysis and data transformations that occur during the processing of your builds, and automated documentation with first-class metadata.

 3. **Declarative of Build Behaviors:** The semantics of CircleCI config revolve around the core domain model of build execution inside our platform.